STOCKS STAGE BIG RALLY: Here's What You Need To Know

 And now the top stories:

-- Meanwhile, consumer prices unexpectedly fell by a 0.2%.
-Economists were looking for an unchanged level in the consumer price index.
-The good thing about this is that should the economy be weaker than expected, the monetary authorities will have more flexibility to ease.

-- Earnings announcements came in strong this morning.
-Goldman Sachs, Coca-Cola, Johnson & Johnson, and BlackRock all reported profits that were stronger than expected.
+- All eyes will be on tomorrow official jobs report from the Bureau of labour Statistics.
+“We continue to forecast April payrolls of 130,000 (consensus 145,000) and an unchanged unemployment rate in Friday’s employment report,” said Coffin.
+“But the softness in headline payrolls that we forecast reflects technical oddities rather than fundamental weakening: The relatively short interval between March and April payroll surveys, with a four-week rather than five-week gap between them, has historically been associated with Apr payrolls about 60k below the surrounding trend.”

+- The European Central Bank announced that it would cut its benchmark interest rate by 25 basis points to 0.50%.
+This was largely expected by economists.
+During the post-meeting press conference, ECB president Mario Draghi hinted at the possibility of negative interest rates.
+This caused the euro to tank.

-- Tech giants Intel and Yahoo announce earnings after the closing bell.
+- LinkedIn will announce its Q1 financial results after the closing bell.
+Follow the release live at BusinessInsider.com.

-- Don’t Miss: The 9 People With The Most To Lose As Gold Crashes >
+- In other news, the Oracle of Omaha Warren Buffett joined Twitter.

+- Don’t Miss: 23 Things That Would Have Made A Better First Tweet For Warren Buffett >

 Business Insider Emails & Alerts